leonardoademir/leonardoademir/README.md

 ### <img src="https://github.com/TheDudeThatCode/TheDudeThatCode/blob/master/Assets/Hi.gif" width="29px"> What's up!&nbsp;

 I'm Leonardo Tonezi, but you can call me Leo!
-I'm a software developer 👨‍💻 and a lover of open source community, also a music enthusiast :guitar: and poetry writer :memo: in my spare time.
+I'm a software developer 👨‍💻 and a lover of open source community :heartbeat:, also a music enthusiast :guitar: and poetry writer :memo: in my spare time.

 :hammer: Currently working on a Health Care System<br>
 🌱 Currently learning about Flutter and improving my React.js skills<br>